Congress and foreign affairs, national security policy and foreign sovereign representation

 House Foreign Affairs Committee, Office of the Secretary of Defense, White House National Security Council Staff, Lobbyist

 Mark Tavlarides has nearly four combined decades of experience working for the federal government and in advocacy.
-He navigates the legislative process to help clients shape decisions that advance their domestic and global policy goals.

-Mark joined BGR after more than 16 years of advocating in Washington on behalf of corporations, nonprofits and sovereign governments.
+Mark joined BGR after 16 years of advocating in Washington on behalf of corporations, nonprofits and sovereign governments.
 From crisis management to advising foreign sovereigns on how to improve relations with the United States, Mark takes a comprehensive approach to client management.
 He has successfully removed language from national security legislation that would have prohibited funding to a strategic partner of the United States and obtained funding for a major malaria program that has saved thousands of lives on behalf of an NGO; Mark truly is a full-service operator.

 Prior to joining the private sector, Mark served as the Director of Legislative Affairs for the National Security Council, where President Bill Clinton tapped Mark’s expertise in leading efforts to generate congressional support for the president’s national security strategy.